 - Add Education: Do a science project on your property.
 In my case, I enlisted the help of a world renowned forester from the University of California, Berkeley, who helped me to identify a small area to document the natural recovery of the plants, animals and land.
 We visited this spot often, and it was encouraging to see what would take place when I did absolutely nothing.
 Additionally, my children learned many important lessons from being involved in this educational project.

 - Focus: The organization tools and rituals which I have outlined in previous posts helped me to stay focused.

 - Time: The unspoken value of time is key.
 As you may imagine, things can get a little messy and confusing as you go through the steps in your plan.
 In my case, it was important for me to believe that my most important asset was my time.
 If something was not working, I let it go, and replaced it as quickly as possible with what would work better.
 Everything can be replaced except time.

 Success is defined by each individual.
 I found that after the wildfire recovery was all done, what I had created from the ashes, through diligent repairing, renovating and rebuilding, was indeed more lovely than what had made up my property before the fire.
 Granted, it is a process, but ultimately, its a process worth pursuing.

-After doing all of the above, I went back to running a successful hospitality venue/bed and breakfast on my property.
+After doing all of the above, I went back to running a successful business on my property.
 Many people from around the world came to visit and enjoy the rest and rejuvenation that this property in the hills of Sonoma offered.
-Ultimately, I did sell the business and the real estate.
+Ultimately, I did sell the real estate.
 It was beautiful, and the land, trees, and animals on it were healthy, so in my mind, it was a success.

 Again, I hope that something here can be of help to you.